billdueber/marc2solr_example/README.markdown

 ## Running to debug

-Right now, the configuration above and beyond what's in the index and translation maps is right in the `marc2solr.rb` file; this will have to change at some point.
+Right now, the configuration above and beyond what's in the index and translation maps (e.g., where Solr is, how many threads to use, what kind of MARC file to expect) is just inlined at the top of the `marc2Solr.rb` file; this will have to change at some point.

-### Edit the marc2solr.rb file
+### Edit the marc2Solr.rb file

-The top of the `marc2solr.rb` file is full of all sorts of configuration information -- where solr is, whether to commit at the end, etc. As shipped, it expects a binary MARC file with unspecified MARC encoding, and will
+The top of the `marc2Solr.rb` file is full of all sorts of configuration information -- where Solr is, whether to commit at the end, etc. As shipped, it expects a binary MARC file with unspecified MARC encoding, and will
 NOT send stuff to Solr -- just to STDOUT.

 ### Run it in debug mode and check out the results

-The top of the `marc2solr.rb` file has three configuration variables to dictate what to do in terms of actually sending stuff to solr and spitting debug info out to STDOUT.
+The top of the `marc2Solr.rb` file has three configuration variables to dictate what to do in terms of actually sending stuff to Solr and spitting debug info out to STDOUT.
 It can be useful at times to push out both the MARC record and what it gets turned into for debugging purposes.

-None of those options are mutually exclusive; you can push to solr and STDOUT at the same time.
+None of those options are mutually exclusive; you can push to Solr and STDOUT at the same time.

 In any case, go ahead and run

-    jruby marc2solr.rb /path/to/marcfile.mrc /dir/containing/index/ > out.txt
+    jruby marc2Solr.rb /path/to/marcfile.mrc /dir/containing/index/ > out.txt

 ...e.g.,

-    jruby marc2solr.rb /path/to/mymarcfilie.mrc ./simple_sample/ > out.txt
+    jruby marc2Solr.rb /path/to/mymarcfilie.mrc ./simple_sample/ > out.txt

-Assuming you haven't changed anything in the config section of marc2solr, you should have two files:
+Assuming you haven't changed anything in the config section of marc2Solr, you should have two files:

 *  A file called 'out.txt' that has text representations of what would have been sent to Solr
 *  A file called `<basename of your marc file>-<date>-<time>.log` that has all the log info (you can crank this up by changing the log level to Logger::DEBUG)

-## Actually sending stuff to solr
+## Actually sending stuff to Solr

 When you've tested your index.rb file and all your custom routines seem to be working ok,  you can actually send stuff to Solr.

-Edit marc2solr.rb to do the following:
+Edit marc2Solr.rb to do the following:

-*  Put the URL to your solr install -- *not* all the way to the update handler; just to the solr installation itself.
-This will likely look something like `http://machine.name:port/solr` (or, for a vufind install, `http://machine.name:port/solr/biblio` )
+*  Put the URL to your Solr install -- *not* all the way to the update handler; just to the Solr installation itself.
+This will likely look something like `http://machine.name:port/Solr` (or, for a vufind install, `http://machine.name:port/Solr/biblio` )
-* Set `javabin` to true if you've defined the binary update script in your `solrconfig.xml` file.
+* Set `javabin` to true if you've defined the binary update script in your `Solrconfig.xml` file.
 It should look like this:

       <requestHandler name="/update/javabin"
-                    class="solr.BinaryUpdateRequestHandler" />
+                    class="Solr.BinaryUpdateRequestHandler" />

 The javabin handler isn't necessary, but it speeds things up.